z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math48/MATH48_README.txt

 * The floating point accumulator and operand are held in registers rather than in memory.

-* The float format has a 40-bit mantissa and 8-bit exponent.
+* The float format has a 40-bit mantissa and 8-bit exponent with 128 bias.

 * Register use is limited to the main set, the exx set and one index register (ix by default).